Kitware/candela/app/resonant-laboratory/text/README.md

 - The visualization needs more connections to data in order to display anything.

 #### Visualization panel
-- You have not chosen a visualization yet.
-Click [here](#) to choose one.
+- You have not [chosen a visualization](#) yet.
 - This visualization needs more data matchings.
-Make sure there are no orange warning triangles in the Matching panel.
+Make sure there are no orange circles in the Matching panel.

 #### Always show:
-- If it's not clear how to fix this, or if something else is wrong, let us know [here](#).
+- If it's not clear how to fix this, or if something else is wrong, [let us know](#).
 We want to get any problems fixed as soon as possible.
 - Or, maybe it's not a bug, but a design problem.
 Is there something that this should be doing, but it's not?
 Do you have an idea for how this could be improved?
 If so, we'd love to work with you to build a [custom solution](#) that better fits your needs.

 ## System Failure Screens
 *The idea behind these screens is something really bad happened—something that we didn't anticipate.
 So we have some default text, but we can't predict the message itself.
 It and its details will probably be really cryptic.*
 #### Always show:
 - I've made a huge mistake... (flaming banana stand icon)
 - This is a problem we didn't anticipate.
-Please let us know that this happened [here](#).
+Please [let us know](#) that this happened.

 # Control Dialog Boxes
 These dialog boxes are a little more complex than simple messages.